 - Increasing your fluid intake

 Some OTC medications are safe for you and your baby, including acetaminophen (Tylenol), vapor rubs and certain cough suppressants and decongestants.
 You should consult with your OB/GYN before beginning any cold or flu medications.
+If you have questions about what’s safe to take during pregnancy, reach out to your provider for guidance.

 Health Topics: